 Exploring your options is something you should definitely do when it comes to a home loan.
 We recommend you begin with the following:

 - Calculate your borrowing power using the right calculator

 - Talk to an expert on personal loans about your options

-This information is general in nature, and you should always seek professional advice when making financial decisions.
+The information in this article is general in nature.
+Please seek advice from a licensed professional when making financial decisions.